4d3v/nestours/README.md

 ## Description

-Built with NestJS, TypeORM + PostreSQL on the backend and react for the frontend.
-Currently in active development on backend.
+Built with NestJS, TypeORM + PostreSQL.

 ## Running the app